derangedhk417/pyfit/James_README.md

 1) You'll notice a lot of error messages split up into multiple lines.
 This is because I wanted this code to be readable in a terminal, or in an IDE that is split into multiple columns.
 I didn't enforce a maximum line width in the original version, and it got really annoying.

+2) The code that does the LSP calculations is now in force.py, because I was also going to calculate forces using the automatic differentiation system (originally).

+3) pyfit_arglist.json contains a definition for each type of argument that pyfit accepts.
+I wouldn't recomend modifying it without looking at the way args.py parses and uses it.
+I can provide more information if you decide that you want to.

+4) I haven't fully implemented calculation of LSPs on the GPU.
+It shouldn't actually be that hard.
+It's just a matter of calling .to(self.device) on a lot of the tensor initializers in force.py -> _computeLSP.
+The weird thing is that I could have sworn I implemented it.
+I can't find the code on any of the branches though.

 ## Conventions

 * Functions meant to be exported from a module have capital letters at the start of each word.